 Vein issues can be one of the most troublesome and painful health issues that many people develop during their lifetime.
 While you can visit a general physician to get minor issues addressed, they’ll most likely refer you to a specialist who has studied how to treat venous issues if you’re suffering from a severe one.
 These specialists are commonly known as Phlebologists and they’re the domain experts in venous issues.
-There are some crucial differences between a vein specialist, a vascular surgeon, and a phlebologist that most people aren’t aware of.
+There are some crucial differences between a vein specialist in Phoenix, a vascular surgeon, and a phlebologist that most people aren’t aware of.

 It’s always good to know more about your doctors as you’re trusting them with your physical health.
 In this article, we’re going to take a look at the different issues that a phlebologist handles, when you should pay them a visit, and much more.
 So without any delay, let’s get to it and find out all you need to know about these vein doctors in detail.